 ● Readout timing: at this stage, the pixel data is transferred out

 As shown in the following figure 4: in global shutter mode each pixel in the sensor begins and ends the exposure simultaneously, thus a large amount of memory is needed, the whole image can be stored in the memory after the exposure is ended and can be readout gradually.
-The manufacturing process of the sensor is relatively complex and the price is relatively expensive, but the advantage is that it can capture high-speed moving objects without distortion, and the application is more extensive.
+The manufacturing process of the sensor is relatively complex and the price is relatively expensive.
+The advantage is that it can capture high-speed moving objects without distortion, and the application is more extensive.

-In rolling shutter mode, different lines of the array are exposed at different times as the read out ‘wave’ sweeps through the sensor, as shown in the following figure 5: the first line exposes first, and after a readout time, the second line starts exposure, and so on.
+In rolling shutter mode, different lines of the array are exposed at different times as the read out ‘wave’ sweeps through the sensor.
+This is shown in the following figure 5: the first line exposes first, and after a readout time, the second line starts exposure, and so on.
 So, each line reads out and then the next line can be read.
-The rolling shutter sensor each pixel unit only need two transistors to transport electron, thus less heat production, low noise.
-Compared to the global shutter sensor, the structure of rolling shutter sensor is more simple and low cost, but because each line is not exposed at the same time, so it will produce distortion when capturing the high-speed moving objects.
+Each pixel of the rolling shutter needs only need two transistors to transport electron, thus less heat production, low noise.
+Compared to the global shutter sensor, the structure of rolling shutter sensor is more simple and low cost.
+However, each line is not exposed at the same time, so it will produce distortion when capturing the high-speed moving objects.

 1. What’s the problem?